twschan/CI_MS1_Tessa_Chan/README.md

 the site owner and the portrait used are the site owner photo.

 ### Structure
-This website will consist three seperate pages a homepage (index.html), projects page, about page and a contact form and also a link to download CV and pricelist.
+This website will consist four seperate pages a homepage (index.html), portfolio page, about page and a contact page with a contact form and also a link to download CV.
 I have will be using [Bootstrap](https://getbootstrap.com/) to create an overall structure for the website, a Modal component to create the contact form and Carousel component for images for the homepage, the navigation bar will also be fixed on top.
-A responsive design will be added to the navbar and on small/mobile devices it will condense into a hamburger icon that will have a toggle to view the nav menu and its associated links.
+A responsive design will be added to the navbar and on small/mobile devices it will condense into a hamburger icon that will have a toggle to view the nav menu and it's associated links.
 This will save screen space and keep to conventions users are expecting.

+---

 # Wireframes
 The wireframes are created by using the program [Balsamic](https://balsamiq.com/wireframes/).
 I created the mobile wireframe first so I get a rough idea what I want it to look like on a small media then moved onto tablet then desktop.